1939 Warsaw, Krakow

 (The following additional work had originally been scheduled, but was not performed:

 Karel Boleslav Jirák (Czechoslovakia, b.
 1891; d.
-1972 in the United States): Przebudzenie, song cycle for Contralto and ensemble.)
+1972 in the United States): Przebudzenie, song cycle for contralto and ensemble.)

 Conrad Beck (Switzerland, b.
 1901; d.
-1989): Kammerkantate (based on the Sonnets of Louise Labe) for soprano, flute, piano, and strings (1937);
+1989): Kammerkantate (based on the Sonnets of Louise Labe) for soprano, flute, piano, and strings (1937) featuring soprano Ginevra Vivante;

 Knudåge Riisager (Denmark, b.
 1897 in Estonia; d.
 1974): Concerto for Trumpet and String Orchestra (1933) [10′];